MechanicalRock/mechanicalrock.github.io/_posts/2020-01-24-inception-pipeline-cdk.md

 The [inception pipeline][inception-pipeline-post] which Mechanical Rock's very own Pete Yandell pioneered back in early 2018 was created as a way to manage a pipeline through code, which even has the ability to update itself through CloudFormation steps.
+What I love about it is not only the self managing aspect, but also that there is checked in history (so you can easily go back to a point in time), accountability, and repeatability.
+Because you're not using the console to setup your infrastructure, reproducing it should disaster strike is minutes of deployment time for resources to provision.

 Using this for a few projects over the past 18 months or so has highlighted its value as projects develop, more steps are added, additional permissions are required or locked down and once you have